-A forgotten experiment by André Blondel (1914) proves, as held on the basis of theoretical arguments in a previous paper, that the time variation of the magnetic flux is not the cause of the induced emf; the physical agent is instead the vector potential through the term $-\partial \vec{A}/\partial t$ (when the induced circuit is at rest).
-The 'good electromagnetic potentials' are determined by the Lorenz condition and retarded formulae.
-Other pairs of potentials derived through appropriate gauge functions are only mathematical devices for calculating the fields; they are not physically related to the sources.
-The physical meaning of a theoretical term relies, primarily, on theoretical grounds; a theoretical term has a physical meaning if it cannot be withdrawn without reducing the predictive power of a theory or, in a weaker sense, if it cannot be withdrawn without reducing the descriptive proficiency of a theory.
+Abstract.
+A forgotten experiment by André Blondel (1914) proves, as held on the basis of theoretical arguments in a previous paper, that the time variation of the magnetic flux is not the cause of the induced emf: the physical agent is instead the vector potential through the term $-\partial \vec{A}/\partial t$ (when the induced circuit is at rest).
+The "good electromagnetic potentials" are determined by the Lorenz condition and retarded formulas.
+Other pairs of potentials derived through appropriate gauge functions are only mathematical devices for calculating the fields: they are not physically related to the sources.
+The physical meaning of a theoretical term relies, primarily, on theoretical grounds: a theoretical term has physical meaning if it cannot be withdrawn without reducing the descriptive proficiency of a theory.